simbahebinbo/smallfat.github.io/neon database 调研.md

 #### checkpointing
-1. flush wals from memory to disk in (page-server/safe-keeper)?
+1. flush WALs from memory to disk in (page-server/safe-keeper)?
-2. recycle wals above
+2. recycle WAL files in safe-keepers above
-3.
+3. free up memory that occupied by WALs above